ODIN-fire/odin-rs/odin_server/doc/odin_server.md

 `SpaServer` then stores the `data_available` status for that service, to be passed into subsequent `init_connection(..)` calls.

 While the data availability tracking adds some overhead to both *DataActors* and `SpaService` implementations it is an effective way to deal with the intrinsic race condition between connection requests and external data acquisition.
+In many cases the implementations of `data_available()` and `init_connection()` share common code which should be factored out into separate functions.
+There is a prominent exception to this symmetry rule.
+If the `SpaService` uses several *DataActors* and clients have to get a list of entities (e.g. satellites) they can expect data for then this list will be sent only - and un-conditionally - by `init_connection()`
+(e.g. see `odin_goesr::goesr_service::GoesrHotspotService` or `odin_orbital::hotspot_service::OrbitalHotspotService`).

 This leaves us with data updates, which are always initiated by the *DataActor*.
 When its internal data model changes the *DataActor* executes a `DataAction` that is stored in one of its fields which is set from the actor system instantiation site (`main()`) to an